js-fan/ICD/README.md

 python run_icd.py --gpus 0,1 --image-root Your/VOC2012/JPEGImages --annotation-root Your/VOC2012/Annotations --superpixel-root ./data/superpixels/voc_superpixels
 ```

 The above script contains codes for training and generating the seeds.
-By default, the seeds will be located at `./snapshot/icd/results/seeds/crf`.
-After obtaining the seeds, you can take them as pseudo labels and train any existing segmentation models on the training set, for example, the DeepLab-v2 used in the paper.
+By default, the seeds will be generated at `./snapshot/icd/results/seeds/crf`.
+After obtaining the seeds, you can take them as pseudo labels and train any segmentation models on the training set, for example, the DeepLab-v2 used in the paper.
+Codes to train the Deeplab-v2 models will also be released soon.

 ## Citation